cfphpflex/usedauto/README.md

 ## Project Overview

 A data science project analyzing used car listings from Kaggle to predict vehicle prices and identify high-quality cars.
-The work follows the CRISP-DM methodology and features a stacked ensemble model (RandomForest, XGBoost, CatBoost), visual analysis, and deployment scripts.
+The model pipleline follows the CRISP-DM methodology and features standard basic data cleaning, standardizing, regression and more advanced models
+(RandomForest, XGBoost, CatBoost), visual analysis, and deployment scripts.
 Key deliverables include data visualizations, a robust model training pipeline, and insights for dealership decision-making.

+## Summary of Findings

+- Low-mileage, newer cars = higher value and faster sales
+- Luxury brands show higher resale and depreciation
+- Local trends (e.g., eco-focus in Davis) influence pricing

+## Next Steps

+- Scheduled model retraining
+- Integrate real-time pricing data
+- Interactive visual dashboard
+- Have dealers field test it for feedback

 ## Business Objectives

 - Help dealerships identify high-quality used cars for resale
 - Predict used car prices using ML techniques
 - Provide actionable recommendations for used car investments
-- Tailor analysis to specific locales (e.g., Davis, CA)
+- Tailor analysis to specific locales (e.g., Davis, CA) after interviewing two dealers

+# Model Steps
+- Load and prepare the data
+- Engineer features
+- Train the model
+- Save the model and artifacts
+- Make a test prediction

-## Quality Criteria for High-Value Cars
+## Quality Criteria for Best-Value Cars

 - Low mileage
 - No accidents